MFeroz06/SECP1513-Technology-and-Information-Systems-WBL-/Activity/Industry Talk 3/README.md

 ## ✨ Reflection
 ---
-> After hearing the talk, I gained a clearer understanding that Power BI is really needed for industry which can integrates data sources, networks, hardware, software and people.
+> After hearing the talk, I gained a clearer understanding that Power BI is really needed for industry which brings together data sources, networks, hardware, software, and people.
 I hope to learn more about Power BI since it is very useful for real-world application and it is an extra skill for data engineering.
 ---

 ## ✨ Suggestion for Improvement